CeciliaSG/pp2_wordScramble/README.md

 - #### Imagery

-  - Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+  - The background image has been added to give the site more of a game feeling.

 - ### Wireframes